 To say that American power plants are at risk due to COVID-19 would be something of an understatement.
 Should the contagion spread inside facilities and infect the skilled professionals tasked with operational integrity and oversight, medical equipment, supermarkets, and other crucial support systems could falter.

-What Type of PPE Do Mission-Essential Energy Workers Require?
+What Type of PPE Do Mission-Essential Power Industry Workers Require?

 A common thread that runs through many of these energy positions is that they work in relatively tight quarters.
 The experienced professionals tasked with energy oversight and functionality are typically in control rooms where the coronavirus can live, and contact transmission is likely.
 Panels are sometimes side-by-side, and mission-essential staff members are unable to practice CDC guidelines regarding social distancing.

 The ESCC appears to have every reason to be concerned that people and power resources are at risk.
-That’s why this sector requires testing and a sufficient stockpile of protective clothing and reserves in the event COVID-19 persists.
+That’s why this sector requires testing and a sufficient stockpile of personal protective equipment (PPE) for power industry workers and reserves in the event COVID-19 persists.
 International Enviroguard has select protective clothing lines to protect this class of essential workers.

 - ViroGuard®: This line was uniquely designed to deter bloodborne pathogens from making skin contact.
 As a disposable protective clothing deterrent, it is considered highly durable and can be seamlessly accessorized with protective gloves and masks.

 - Microguard MP®: This coverall delivers enhanced contact protections with an attached hood.
 The elastic wrist, back, and ankle security increase safety.
-When donned with gloves, a mask, and disposable foot protections, energy sector professionals enjoy top-tier protection.
+When donned with gloves, cloth face mask, and disposable foot protections, energy sector professionals enjoy top-tier protection.